Abecid/abecid.github.io/docs/_posts/2022-10-17-contrastive-regression-for-domain-adaptaion-on-gaze-estimation.md

     - Drawbacks
         - Lacks a self-supervised approach to address the cross-dataset gap

-- Existing unsupervised and supervised contrastive learning for classification cannot accomodate to gaze regression tasks.
+- Existing unsupervised and supervised contrastive learning for classification cannot accommodate to gaze regression tasks.
     - Unsupervised contrastive learning
         - positive: different views of same image; negative: views of other images
         - Extracts global semantic information that benefits classification tasks
         - However, global semantic information could mislead regression tasks
     - Supervised contrastive learning

-> CRGA proposed for generalizing gaze estimation on the target domain in an unsupervsied maner
+> CRGA proposed for generalizing gaze estimation on the target domain in an unsupervised manner
 > Contrastive Regression (CR) loss to learn robust domain-invariant representation for regression tasks

 - First to introduce contrastive learning into regression tasks to improve domain generalization and adaptation performance.